littlemozart/NumberInputDialog/README.md

 # NumberInputDialog
-Provide a dialog from number input with range prompt.
+Provide a dialog for number input with range prompt.

 ## Usage
 ```